atomicwhale/obol-guides/charon_multiple.md

 ## Tips and Tricks
 ### Using one CDVN to manage EC/BN
-(Official support for this is coming soon too, stay tune.)
+(Official support has a section for this under existing BN: [Link](https://docs.obol.org/run-a-dv/start/create-a-dv-with-a-group))
 If you running a few CDVNs on the same machine and want one of them to manage the EC/BN.
-You can use docker network to achieve it.
+You can also use docker network to achieve it.
 Follow the previous steps in this guide to put additional CDVN in their own folder.
 1. Disable EC/BN in the additional Charon nodes.
 2. Add extra docker network, see [this guide](https://github.com/atomicwhale/obol-guides/blob/main/charon_local-docker.md) for more detail steps.
-Note down the network name which your EC/BN run in (e.g. `charon-distributed-validator-node-1_dvnode`) and put it in `docker-compose.override.yml` in every additional CDVN.
+Note down the network name which your EC/BN run in (e.g. `cdvn-1-node-1_dvnode`) and put it in `custom.yml` in every additional CDVN.
 ```
   charon:
     networks:
-      - charon-distributed-validator-node-1_dvnode
+      - cdvn-1-node-1_dvnode
 ```
 At the end of the file:
 ```
 networks:
-  charon-distributed-validator-node-1_dvnode:
+  cdvn-1_dvnode:
-    name: charon-distributed-validator-node-1_dvnode
+    name: cdvn-1_dvnode
     external: true
 ```
 4. Point additional Charon nodes to the BN running in Charon1, edit the `.env` file: